Founded in 1884 by Louth Naturalists',

 Quality Assured Visitor Attraction

-Louth Naturalists’, Antiquarian and Literary Society’s (“LNALS”) lectures take place at 7.30 p.m. in the Conoco-Phillips Room of Louth Library which situated between Eastgate and Northgate.
+Louth Naturalists’, Antiquarian and Literary Society’s (“LNALS”) lectures take place at 7.30 p.m. in the Conoco-Phillips Room of Louth Library which is situated between Eastgate and Northgate.
 The Conoco-Phillips Room is on the first floor of Louth Library and has full wheelchair access.
-Entry to our lectures for LNALS members costs £1.00 and non-members are most welcome, with an entry fee of £4.00 per person per lecture is payable on the night.
-Booking forms for our summer 2019 visits will be available from Louth Museum when it re-opens on 1st April for its 2020 season.
+Entry to our lectures for LNALS members costs £1.00 and non-members are most welcome, with an entry fee of £4.00 per person per lecture, payable on the night.
+Booking forms for our summer outings 2020 will be available from Louth Museum when it re-opens on 1st April for its 2020 season.

 |Talk by Joe Willisch|

 Joe Willisch was born in 1924 in the Czech Republic.
 As a teenager his homeland fell to Germany and his life was changed forever.
 Surviving the war through physical strength, determination and intelligence, he got to Britain aboard a Danish collier.
 Last year he came to tell us of his early life and we asked him to return to recount his success in building a new life here.

 Joe arrived in Britain at Southend in 1946 from the hold of a Danish coal ship.
 He was dirty, dusty, half-starved and dressed in rags.
 Having left behind war-torn mainland Europe, his next destination and future was as yet unknown.
 He did not know where he was, what lay ahead or even if he would be safe.

 |Feb 11||Bertie Hibbett: Soldier, Priest & Vicar of Tathwell – from Neuville St Vaast to Tathwell St Vedast|

 |Feb 18||The Life and Work of Sir Joseph Whitworth, Engineer|

 |Talk by Martin Chapman|